Morris Marina: Development

 The car was designed by Roy Haynes, the same man who designed the Ford Cortina Mark II (launched in 1966), with which it shares some stylistic similarities.
 Lacking the budget to develop two cars to compete directly with the Escort and the Cortina, the makers sized the ADO28 between the two benchmark Ford models.
 Haynes' original idea was to produce the car in coupé and saloon versions with the coupé pitched as a premium, sporting version, in a similar mould to the Ford Capri – a popular coupé based on Cortina running gear – to appeal to younger buyers, while the saloon was for the crucial company car market and families.
+Harris Mann, Haynes' assistant, designed the door handles, which he would later copy for the Austin Allegro and Triumph TR7.

 Haynes also attempted to put forward a system that many manufacturers now use: a common floor pan shared between models.
 The Marina was the first car design that used this idea.
 Although this idea carried great potential benefits for a company selling cars under numerous different brands across multiple market sectors it was looked on as too radical by the management of British Leyland and Triumph designer Harry Webster was drafted in to push the project forward.
-Roy Haynes soon left the company.
+Roy Haynes soon left the company, and Harris Mann replaced him as chief designer.

 The British Leyland Board decided to build the Marina at the ex-Morris Motors plant at Cowley in Oxford, which was largely still as it was in the 1920s.
 The plant had insufficient capacity – British manufacturers had difficulties in meeting demand in the post-war years – which increased design and production costs significantly, since Leyland had to rebuild the plant.

 The Marina was originally designed to use the E-series overhead cam BMC engines.
 These engines had a number of design problems.
 A modular engine design, the E series had standard bores, with capacity increased by using either more cylinders or larger strokes.
 However, small-capacity sixes fell out of favour as post-war Britain became increasingly affluent.

 To increase capacity, BL preferred increasing stroke, which added little to the cost of production.
 This resulted in a tall engine.
 It was not possible to slant the engine, because of the location of the fuel pump.
 Furthermore, the engine had to be "siamesed", that is, the water jacket was shared between pairs of cylinders.
 These factors contributed to overheating and oil burning in the Austin Maxi, and so the board decided to adopt the more reliable A and B- series engines for indigenous production.
 (Australia and South Africa continued with the E series.)
 However, the body had already been designed, so the Marina was forever cursed with a "full nappy" rear-end styling, needed to even the lines between the necessarily bloated front and the rear.